 - Ultrasound or CT scan

 If any health care providers fail to follow the necessary steps and overlook important patient symptoms the result can be an appendicitis misdiagnosis.
 This can lead to serious injury, excessive costs, or death.
-A New York medical malpractice attorney can be of assistance if you or a loved one has been affected by such circumstances.
+White Plains personal injury attorneys can be of assistance if you or a loved one has been affected by such circumstances.